covjson/specification/spec.md

 - A LinearRing is an array of 4 or more `[x,y]` arrays where each of `x` and `y` is a coordinate value.
 The first and last `[x,y]` elements are identical.
 - A Polygon is an array of LinearRing arrays.
 For Polygons with multiple rings, the first must be the exterior ring and any others must be interior rings or holes.
-- A Polygon domain must have the axis `"composite"` where the coordinates are Polygons.
+- A Polygon domain must have the axis `"composite"` which has a single Polygon coordinate.
 - The axis `"composite"` must have the geometry type "Polygon" and the components "x","y".
 - A Polygon domain may have the axes `"z"` and `"t"` which both must have a single coordinate only.